-Arras memorial commemorates 35,942 soldiers of the forces of the United Kingdom, South Africa and New Zealand, with no known grave, who died in the Arras sector between the spring of 1916 and 7 August 1918.
+Arras Memorial commemorates 35,942 soldiers of the forces of the United Kingdom, South Africa, and New Zealand, with no known grave, who died in the Arras sector between the spring of 1916 and 7 August 1918.
 The major battle in this area during this period was the Battle of Arras.

 James Bourne Commemorated at Arras memorial panel 6.